JTCorrin/pnx/README.md

 \
 **🔧 Tools**

-Tools are really where the neat stuff happens here.
+Tools are really where the neat stuff happens.
 They are practically the same as Langchain tools except this library only accepts structured tools (I couldn't get my head around why non-structured tools exist), and structured tools here have a couple of extra config flags on them, namely:

 - requiresResponse
 - triggersReview (this is still in development)